Ideal story length is an ongoing debate. Learn how to choose between novella vs. novel and which fits which work is best.

 A Question of Length: Novella vs. Novel

 These are, of course, not the only popular forms of fiction.
 Short stories are published regularly in anthologies, online magazines, and elsewhere.
-In addition, Digital publishing has created a golden age for even shorter works, flash fiction, which often top out at 1,000 words or fewer.
+In addition, digital publishing has created a golden age for even shorter works, flash fiction, which often tops at 1,000 words or fewer.

 When to Write a Novel

 The ideal length for a story depends on many factors.
-A few questions to ask yourself:
+Here are a few questions to ask yourself: